SOCHI, Russia – For both Finland and the U.S., the bronze medal would symbolize perseverance.

 “A bronze medal would be an unbelievable thing, so that is our goal now even though it is very disappointing right now,” he said after the 2-1 loss to Sweden.

 The Finns have surrendered 10 goals in five games; the U.S. has yielded seven in five games.
 Finland entered the tournament with the deepest goaltending pool.
-Tuukka Rask of the Boston Bruins missed their semifinal game against Sweden with what the team said was the flu, but he's back in against Team USA.
+Tuukka Rask of the Boston Bruins missed their semifinal game against Sweden with what the team said was the flu.
+If he can’t go, Kari Lehtonen and Antti Neimi are up to the task.

 Their team defensive concept – trapping back to their own zone, using their sticks to interrupt the offensive flow in the neutral zone – gave both Canada and Russia fits.